UndeadZed/SQlite-GUI/README.md

 The requirements are that you have python 3.9 or higher installed and install all the libraries listed in the requirements.txt file.

 ## How it Works

+### there are basically 4 pages in this app which are all linked to database creation and managemnt